Laura Zucker

-Laura Zucker (born 1950) is an American arts leader, consultant, and educator known for her extensive work in grant making, cultural policy, arts education, and arts management.
-She served as the executive director of the Los Angeles County Arts Commission for 25 years, where she oversaw funding for more than 400 arts organizations and played a pivotal role in shaping cultural policy in Los Angeles County.
+Laura Zucker (born 1950) is an American arts administrator, consultant, and educator.
+She served as executive director of the Los Angeles County Arts Commission from 1992 to 2017 and later directed the Center for Business & Management of the Arts at Claremont Graduate University.

 Early life and education

 Laura Zucker was born in 1950 to film producer Nathan Zucker and Helen Zucker in New York City and grew up in New Rochelle, New York.
 She earned her Bachelor of Arts degree in English from Barnard College, and later attended the Yale School of Drama in 1972.

 Career

 In the early to mid 1970s, Zucker was an actor, director, and acting coach in New York City.
 She moved to Los Angeles in 1974, where she continued to direct and coach.

 Zucker was co-founder and producing director of the Back Alley Theatre for 10 years from 1979-1989.
-During that time, she served as chair of the Associated Theatres of Los Angeles (ATLAS), and was one of the key figures in negotiations over the Los Angeles County Equity Waiver Plan.
+During that time, she served as chair of the Associated Theatres of Los Angeles (ATLAS), and participated in negotiations over the Los Angeles County Equity Waiver Plan.
 In 1991 she was appointed executive director of the Ventura Arts Council.

-Zucker served as the executive director of the Los Angeles County Arts Commission from 1992 to 2017.
-Under her leadership, she managed the civic arts policy for the county and directed extensive grant funding to arts organizations.
-Notably, her recommendation led to the transition of the commission into a county department.
-She played a key role in implementing regional initiatives, including the restoration of arts education across 81 public school districts, the development of a strategic plan for cultural equity and inclusion, and the California Cultural Tourism Initiative.
-She also led the $80 million revitalization of the Ford Theatres and established the nation's largest undergraduate paid internship program in the arts in collaboration with the Getty Trust.
+Zucker was the executive director of the Los Angeles County Arts Commission from 1992 to 2017.
+As executive director, she administered the county’s arts grant programs and participated in the development of county cultural policy.
+During her tenure, the commission developed arts-education programs involving 81 public school districts, a strategic plan for cultural equity and inclusion, and the California Cultural Tourism Initiative.
+Zucker oversaw the $80 million renovation of the Ford Theatres and the development of a paid undergraduate arts internship program with the Getty Trust.

-As executive producer of the Emmy Award-winning "Holiday Celebration," the Ford Theatres, and the county’s free concerts program, Zucker collaborated with grassroots arts organizations to promote cultural engagement.
-Following her tenure at the Arts Commission, she continued her work in the arts sector as an independent consultant and as a senior associate with AEA Consulting, where she worked on strategic planning, feasibility studies, and executive coaching for various arts organizations.
+Zucker served as executive producer of the county’s "Holiday Celebration" and was involved with programming at the Ford Theatres and the county’s free concert series.
+Following her tenure at the Arts Commission, she continued her work in the arts sector as an independent consultant and as a senior associate with AEA Consulting.

-Zucker also served as the Director of the Center for Business & Management of the Arts at Claremont Graduate University, where she taught courses on arts organization dynamics, cross-sector collaborations, and cultural policy.
+Zucker also was the Director of the Center for Business & Management of the Arts at Claremont Graduate University, where she taught courses on arts organization dynamics and cultural policy.